mikemcevoyiom/codex/README.md

 * **Update Streams** – remuxes the chosen audio and subtitle streams while keeping the video stream as is.

-After processing, a `conversion_status.json` file is written to the same directory.
-Each entry in this log now includes the codec and file size before and after processing:
+After processing, a `conversion_status.json` file is saved to your `~/Documents` folder.
+Each entry in this log includes the codec and file size before and after processing:

 ```json
 {